February 15, 2019

 Whether you’re a self-proclaimed “night owl” or “early bird,” you'll have surely noticed there are certain times throughout the day when your brain power dwindles.

 A new study reveals that morning people have different brain functions than night owls.
-Scientists report that people whose internal body clocks tell them to go to bed late, but are forced to wake up early — like, for a job — have a lower resting brain connectivity in the regions of the brain linked to consciousness, Live Science reports.
+Scientists report that people whose internal body clocks tell them to go to bed late, but are forced to wake up early — like, for a job — have a lower resting "brain connectivity" in the regions of the brain linked to consciousness, according to a news release on the study.

 Why is this important?
 Because the research is the first to suggest that the 9-to-5 work day may be putting night owls at a disadvantage.